SauelAlmonte/earl-slider/README.md

 ----

-To view form in action, please click this link -> [Earl's Slider](http://earl-slider.vercel.app/)
+To view form in action, please click this link -> [Earl's Slider & Modal](http://earl-slider.vercel.app/)

 -----------------------------
 ### What languages & frameworks were used to create this form?